yagasoft/DynamicsCrm-CodeGenerator/README.md

 [![Join the chat at https://gitter.im/yagasoft/DynamicsCrm-CodeGenerator](https://badges.gitter.im/yagasoft/DynamicsCrm-CodeGenerator.svg)](https://gitter.im/yagasoft/DynamicsCrm-CodeGenerator?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### Version: 10.1.4
+### Version: 10.2.1
 ---

 A Visual Studio extension for generating early bound classes for Microsoft Dynamics CRM entities based on a template file, similar to Entity Framework.

 ## Features

+  + Built for Visual Studio
+    + You never have to leave Visual Studio to regenerate the code
+	+ All the configurations are saved in the project itself, which facilitates Version Control
   + Preserved the original CrmSvcUtil structure and logic
+  + Customize the way the code is generated
+    + You get a default T4 template for the code that is generated, with a multitude more features than the official tool (features below)
+	+ You can rewrite the whole template if you wish for any possible requirements
   + Replaced the SDK types with .NET types
     + E.g. OptionSetValue => Enum (Enum[] for Multi-select), EntityReference => Guid, Money => decimal, ... etc.
+  + Generate only what's needed
-	+ Only choose the Entities required
+    + Only choose the entities required
-	+ Only the Fields required
+    + Only the fields required
+  + Additional control
-	+ Option to use Display Names of entities and fields as Variable names instead of Logical Names
+    + Option to use display names of entities and fields as variable names instead of logical names
-	+ Option to override Field names inside the tool's UI
+    + Override field names inside the tool's UI
-	+ Option to lock Variable names to avoid code errors on regeneration
+    + Ability to Lock variable names to avoid code errors on regeneration
   + Greatly enhanced regeneration speed by only fetching changed metadata from the server
-  + Support for strongly-typed Alternate Keys, for Entities and Entity References
+  + Support for strongly-typed alternate keys, for entities and Entity References
-  + Add Annotations for model validation
+  + Add annotations for model validation
-  + Generate Metadata
+  + Generate metadata
-	+ Field Logical and Schema Names
+    + Field logical and schema names
     + Localised labels
-  + Many options to optimise generated code size
+  + Many options to optimise generated code size even further
-	+ Filter attributes to reduce size
   + Define web service contracts with different profiles
-	+ Option to mark certain Fields as 'ready only'
+    + Option to mark certain fields as 'read-only'
   + Generate concrete classes for CRM Actions
   + Support bulk relation loading
     + Support filtering on relation loading

-### Benefits of using this tool over the standard tool

-  + Control which entities to generate classes.
-	+ Optmises the size of the generated code, keeping it at the minimum required.
-    + If you use the CrmSvcUtil.exe to generate, the code file will be 200,000 lines, compared to ~1000 lines for each entity you select.
-  + Customize the way the code is generated
-    + You get a default T4 template for the code that is generated, with a multitude more features than the official tool.
-	+ The template is fully customisable (even from scratch) for any possible needs that arise.
-  + Built for Visual Studio
-    + You never have to leave Visual Studio to regenerate the code.
-	+ All the configurations are saved in the project itself, which facilitates Version Control.

 ## How To Use